 Allen throws for 4 TDs, Bills beat 49ers 34-24 in Arizona

-GLENDALE, Ariz. — The passes zipped through the air one by one, almost always finding their intended target right on the hands and in stride.
+GLENDALE, Ariz.
+(AP) -- The passes zipped through the air one by one, almost always finding their intended target right on the hands and in stride.

 By the time Josh Allen was done, the quarterback had finished one of the best games of his young NFL career, and the Buffalo Bills once again looked like one of the league's elite teams.